-If you’re someone who values fashion and audio quality, yes, the Master & Dynamic MW07 Plus is worth the expense.
+For those who value fashion and audio quality, yes, the Master & Dynamic MW07 Plus is worth the expense.
 The acetate coverings look and feel fantastic while the Fit Wing design remains one of my favorite things about the MW07 Plus.

 If, however, you like nearly everything about the earbuds but don’t feel it’s worth shelling out for noise cancelling, the MW07 Go may be the more appropriate headset for you.
 The earbuds and charging case are smaller, battery life is a smidge better, and they’re IPX6-rated.
 The biggest sacrifice you make with the downgrade, aside from giving up ANC, is microphone quality.
 Otherwise, the TR90 composite earbud covers look and sound great.